Image credit: Kentucky Hospital Association

-Remote Care Management can be instrumental in closing the gap that exists in rural communities, where sufficient access to care is often difficult to obtain.
-When options such as in-home health care can reach an average of $4,000 a month, it is imperative to find alternatives that work for providers and patients alike.
+Remote care management (RCM) can be instrumental to closing the gap in accessing healthcare that exists in rural communities.
+When options such as in-home healthcare can cost an average more than $4,000 a month for services*, many of which don’t even encourage the improvement of personal health outcomes, it is imperative to find alternatives that work for providers and patients alike.

-Attempting to provide care in rural communities can often pose many challenges.
-For instance, the patient-to-primary care physician ratio in rural areas is only 39.8 physicians per 100,000 people, compared to 53.3 physicians per 100,000 in urban areas.
-Limited provider availability means waiting months for care.
-Patients with chronic conditions, who rely on regular care from their provider’s office, are often at the mercy of the provider’s schedule – having to miss work for the first available appointment and requiring flexibility should a provider be unavailable at the previously scheduled time.
-At the same time, patients are required to travel long distances to get care, sometimes resulting in a drive of two hours or more.
-In the case of specialists, these drives can be even longer.
+Attempting to provide care in rural communities can often pose many different challenges.
+First and foremost is the disparity in primary care physician (PCP) to patient ratio between urban and rural areas.
+Limited provider availability can mean that patients wait months to receive care.
+Patients with chronic conditions, who rely on regular care, are particularly affected – they may have to miss work for the first available appointment and require flexibility for long wait times or rescheduling.
+At the same time, depending on where they are seeking services, some patients must travel long distances for care, sometimes resulting in a drive of two hours or more.** In the case of specialists, drives for these patients can be even longer.

-For those successfully managing chronic conditions, visits are generally uneventful, and consist of checking and charting vitals - something that remote care management can easily provide.
-Through remote care management, health vitals such as blood pressure, weight, blood glucose, heart rate, and oxygen levels can be easily measured by patients in the convenience of their home using easy-to-use devices.
-These devices have become sophisticated enough to automatically transfer the measurements to patients’ phones and other smart devices, which then enable sharing the data with the care provider.
-Many apps also keep a log of the vitals for patients and the providers to see trends over time, as well as the ability to set-up alert levels so that if any vital goes above a patient-specific threshold, the care provider is alerted and can take immediate action, if necessary.
+For those successfully managing chronic conditions, visits are generally uneventful and consist of checking and charting vitals - something that RCM can easily provide^.
+Through RCM, health vitals such as blood pressure, weight, blood glucose, heart rate, and oxygen levels can be easily measured by patients in the convenience of their home using devices that are designed for this purpose.
+These devices have become sophisticated enough to automatically transfer the measurements to patients’ phones and other smart devices, which then allow the data to be shared with their care provider (PCP, other healthcare professional, caregiver, or family member).
+Many digital health applications also keep a log of the vitals for patients and their care providers to see trends over time as well as the ability to set up alerts so that if any vital goes above a patient-specific threshold, the care provider is alerted and can take immediate action if needed.

-By integrating remote care management with the care provided in rural communities, the access to care increases, the emphasis of care shifts to wellness, and the gap that once existed closes as users take ownership over their care and personal health.
-Find out more about how HealthIO works.
+With RCM, the time spent away from the doctor can now be used as an opportunity to measure and track vitals, medications, and wellness.
+For users in rural communities, this can go a long way towards eliminating the hassle of face-to-face check-ins with their healthcare provider.
+By integrating RCM with the care provided in rural communities, the access to care increases, the emphasis of care shifts to maintaining wellness, and the gap that once existed closes as patients have ownership over their care and personal health.